nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding an entry: `add`

-Adds an entry (expense/revenue) to the tracker.
+You can use this command when you want to add an entry (expense/revenue) to the tracker.

 Format: `add c/CATEGORY d/DESCRIPTION a/AMOUNT [t/TAG]`